sinai-dev/OSLDocs/API/SL_TagManifest.md

 A `Tag` by itself does nothing, but it can be used by various game systems such as crafting, skills, etc.

+For non-C# mods, you can set up a tag manifest through the SL Menu (or XML) by selecting the Tags category.

 <!-- tabs:start -->

 #### ** Universal **